ClarkGH/smackhem/docs/LEARNING.md

 # Lessons Learned

 Purpose of this document is to log the things the human has learned in the process of building this project.
-This document is enitirely human written.
+This document is enitirely human written (Though it did fix my a/b outline attempt Go Men A Sai).

 ## How this relates to the wild world of sports